MrLawrenceAwe/report-generator-api/frontends/web/README.md

    *Note: If your API runs on a different host/port, you can override the API base by appending `?apiBase=http://your-api-url` to the URL.
 This setting is cached in `localStorage`.*

-## Features

-- **Pane Layout**: A responsive interface with a sidebar for saved topics and generated report history alongside the main chat canvas.
-- **Dual Modes**:
-    - **Topic Mode**: Generate reports directly from a topic prompt.
-    - **Custom Outline Mode**: Seed report generation with a custom outline (manually built or pasted as JSON).
-- **Interactive UI**:
-    - Stretch-to-fit composer bar.
-    - In-line outline builder.
-    - Real-time report streaming.